 Table Of Contents

-Museums always free in Rome
+Always free museums in Rome

-Museum of Casal de’ Pazzi
+Casal de’ Pazzi Museum

 Address: Via Egidio Galbani, 6.